-- Drive slower than normal!
-Slow down to below posted speed limits in any kind of inclement weather and maintain a safe distance while following other vehicles.
+1. Drive slower than normal!
+Slow down to below-posted speed limits in any kind of inclement weather and maintain a safe distance while following other vehicles.

-- Watch other drivers.
-This is the time of year when drivers take shortcuts, such as removing just a tiny patch of ice from their windshield and trying to drive with limited sightlines.
+3. Watch other drivers.
+This is the time of year when drivers take shortcuts, such as removing just a tiny patch of ice from their windshield and trying to drive with limited sight lines.
 Look out for erratic driving behaviors and practice safe defensive driving.

-- Prepare for emergency.
+7. Prepare for an emergency.
 Pack the basics, including extra blankets, food and water.
 If you get stranded, stay parked and call dispatch or 911 for help.

-- Don't take unnecessary chances.
+9. Don't take unnecessary chances.
 Keep up with weather reports and if conditions worsen — or if you feel unsafe — stop driving and find a safe place to park.
 Also, plan for extra driving time due to inclement weather.